Generative Modelling of L\'evy Area for High Order SDE Simulation: Generator

-The last assertion follows from \cref{lem:RademacherBridge}. \end{proof} We also include a multiplication of a final independent random variable $\xi_0\sim\mathrm{Rad}(\tfrac{1}{2})$, whose role is explained in \cref{prop:moments}.
-Combining this with \cref{lem:BridgeLAFlip} we obtain the ``bridge-flipping'' function.
+\end{lemma} We also include a multiplication of a final independent random variable $\xi_0\sim\mathrm{Rad}(\tfrac{1}{2})$, whose role is explained in \cref{prop:moments}.
+Combining this with \cref{lem:BridgeLAFlip} we obtain the ``bridge-flipping'' function. \begin{definition} Let $w, h, \xi \in \R^d$, $b\in \R^{d\times d}$ and $\xi_0\in \R$.
+Then the Bridge-flipping function is defined as